Nigje/ExceptionBenchmark/Readme.md

 ### Exception expenses in console applilcation

-This part calls the recursive functions using a console application and NemchmarkDotNet.
+This part calls the recursive functions using a console application and BemchmarkDotNet.
 The following table shows the execution times at different depths.
 The times are in nanoseconds (1 second is 1,000,000,000 nanoseconds).

 ```
 BenchmarkDotNet=v0.13.2, OS=ubuntu 22.04